 - Need-Based.
 If you're not a millionaire, you might qualify for a need-based scholarship.
 Gather up the parental units' bank statements and start filing.

-Starting early with scholarship applications is key, especially when considering funding an entire degree.
+Generally speaking, you can apply for scholarships within 10-12 months of your anticipated departure for school abroad.
+Starting early with scholarship applications is key, especially when considering funding an entire degree—these scholarships tend to be ultra-competitive, and getting it in early can be the thing that sets you apart.
 Begin researching and applying ahead of time, and keep at it!

 Here are a few tips to keep you on the ball: